UPPMAX/HPC-python/docs/day1/batch.rst

    .. tab:: NSC

         Short serial example for running on Tetralith.
-Loading SciPy-bundle/2022.05, Python/3.10.4, matplotlib/3.5.2 + using any Python packages you have installed yourself with virtual environment.
+Loading SciPy-bundle, Python/3.11.5, JupyterLab (containing some extra packages) + using any Python packages you have installed yourself with virtual environment.

         .. code-block:: bash